 You may have some or all of these feelings.
 Or you might feel totally different.
 Everyone reacts in their own way.
 One day you might feel positive and able to cope but the next day feel the exact opposite.
 This is natural.

 Sometimes it's hard to take in the fact that you have a brain tumour at all.

 Experiencing different feelings is a natural part of coming to terms with the disease.
 All sorts of feelings are likely to come and go.

 Some people find that counselling can help them cope.
 Counselling can help to reduce stress and improve your quality of life.
 It can be difficult to access a counsellor through the NHS.
 It's worth asking your GP or your treatment team for the services that are available in your area.

 There are lots of different types of brain tumours and the likely outcome varies greatly, depending on the tumour type and how well you are.
 Some brain tumours grow quickly and are likely to come back despite treatment.
 But many brain tumours are curable or can be controlled for many years.

 Not everyone wants to know if their brain tumour isn't curable and how long they are likely to live (their prognosis).
 Reading information about survival can be difficult.
 You can save it to read another time when you feel ready.
 And it’s okay if you don’t want to read this information at all.

 Survival statistics can be useful, but cannot tell you exactly what will happen to you.
-The best person to do this is your cancer specialist.
-Talk to your specialist if you want to know about your likely prognosis.
+The best person to do this is your doctor.
+Talk to them or to your clinical nurse specialist if you want to know about your likely prognosis.